ygtcskn/aws-unemployment-nowcasting/README.md

 | 3 | XGBoost | 0.1377 | 0.1012 | 2.27% |
 | 4 | AR(1) | 0.1539 | 0.1071 | 2.38% |

 Random Walk performs best in this test period.
 LightGBM is close, but neither machine-learning model beats the simplest benchmark.
-This is still an important result: a more complicated model does not necessarily produce a better forecast, so economic benchmarks should always be included.

 ## Reproduce on EC2